Diverse communities behave like typical random ecosystems: Model setup

 with $\mathbf{B}$ encoding a pre-designed set of resource-mediated interactions, and $\mathbf{C}$ a random matrix encoding ``off-target'' consumption.
 We consider three types of $\mathbf{B}$ (see Figure \ref{phase}): the identity matrix, a square Gaussian-type circulant matrix $B_{i\alpha}=e^{-\text{min}(i, |M-i|)^2/r^2}$ with $r=7$\cite{butler2018stability} and a block matrix with identical $10\times 10$ blocks(all elements are 1 inside the $10\times 10$ block).
 We also consider three types of random matrices $\mathbf{C}$.
 In all cases, each element in the matrix is sampled independently from an underlying probability distribution.
 The three distributions we consider are a normal distribution with mean zero and standard deviation $\sigma_c/\sqrt{M}$, a uniform distribution where each element is sampled uniformly from $[0, b]$, and a Bernoulli distribution where each element can be $+1$ with probability $p_c$ and $0$ with probability $1-p_c$ (i.e Binary Noise).

 For all simulations, unless otherwise specified the default choices for parameters are: $M=100$, $\mu=0$, $K=1$, $\sigma_K=0.1$ , $m=0.1$ and $\sigma_m=0.01$ and each data point is averaged from 5000 independent realizations.
-The simulation detail for each figure can be found at the \hyperref[SI:simulations]{SI: simulations}.
+The simulation detail for each figure can be found at Appendix \ref{SI:simulations}.
 All simulations are available on GitHub at \url{https://github.com/Emergent-Behaviors-in-Biology/typical-random-ecosystems}.